Table of Contents

 - not wanting to wash the dirty dishes or contribute to household chores

-Such behavior can lead to hurt feelings and bigger problems if unresolved.
-Bickering and small fights over these small things will allow you both the opportunity to constructively resolve these issues.
+Such behavior can lead to hurt feelings and bigger problems if left unresolved.
+Bickering and small fights over these small things will give you both the opportunity to constructively resolve these issues.